 Update…Take virtual tours, consider future careers, play games and more while learning about Agriculture.
 Click Here

-All UT Extension public events and educational programs will be suspended from March 16, 2020 thru April 30, 2020.
+All UT Extension public events and educational programs will be suspended until further notice.

 No meetings can be held at the Extension Office.
 Master Beef classes are cancelled.